tom-smith-okta/okta-api-center/gateways/kong/readme.md

 The bootstrap tool iterates through the values in the input file, pausing to ask if you want to accept each value.
 You can enter "a" to accept all remaining values without pausing.

-We now have Okta objects - most importantly a client_id and and authorization server - that we can use with Kong to ensure that access tokens are checked properly.
+When the bootstrap process completes, we have Okta objects - most importantly a client_id and and authorization server - that we can use with Kong to ensure that access tokens are checked properly.

 These values are stored in the file `/okta_bootstrap/output/standard.json`.
-You can take a look at that file now; we'll use those values in a moment.
+You can take a look at that file now if you're curious about the output.
+Later on we'll run a script to extract the values we need for your `.env` file.

 ### Whitelist your redirect_uri
 One step needs to be done manually in your Okta tenant before launching your app: whitelisting your redirect_uri.